RichardKav/zabbix-nvidia-smi-integration/README.md

 # zabbix-nvidia-smi-integration
-This repository has a Zabbix template for monitoring Nvidia graphics cards and information on how to configure the Zabbix agent below.
+This repository has a Zabbix template for monitoring Nvidia graphics cards in particular the:

+* GPU Utilisation
+* GPU Power Consumption
+* GPU Memory (Used, Free, Total)
+* GPU Temperature
+* GPU Fan Speed

+The information on how to configure the Zabbix agent is below.
 The template should be added to the server and Nvidia-SMI should be installed on the node that is to be monitored.

 The following parameters need adding to the configuration file for the agent /etc/zabbix/zabbix_agentd.conf: